grych/drab/README.md

 ### Tests

 Most of the Drab tests are integration (end-to-end) tests, thus they require automated browser.
-Drab uses `chromedriver`, which must be run while you run tests.
+Drab uses [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/), which must be running while you run tests.

 * clone Drab from github: